 The Ojai Valley holds several spiritually

 uplifting sights worth visiting.
-The smell of sage permeates the air and
+The smell of sage permeates the air and reminds

-making meditation a daily living experience.
+meditation a daily living experience.

 The Krotona Institute of Theosophy is at 2 Krotona Road which is just south of the eleven mile inland city of Ojai.
 It is across from the Ojai Valley Inn Golf Course off N. Ventura Avenue.
 I had a magical experience in discovering this glorious place.
 I came upon the complex by seeing the small entrance sign on the main road into town.
 It is situated on a small hill with parking and lovely grounds.
 I bought several volumes at their bookstore, then visited the main house and toured the library rooms with a docent.
 The public are invited and welcome to visit Tuesday through Friday 10:00 A.M. - 5:00 P.M., and Saturday and Sunday 1:00 - 5:00 P.M.